bulv1ne/country_list/README.rst

     :target: https://github.com/ambv/black

-List of all countries with names and ISO 3166-1 codes in all languages and all data formats.

-* Free software: MIT license

 Features
 --------

-- Get a list of countries with it's ISO 3166-1 code and the translation in provided language.
+- List of all countries with names and ISO 3166-1 codes in all languages and all data formats.

 Installation
 ------------